-(UNABLE TO LOCATE ART) Figure 12-17.
-Example MC68030 Hardware Configuration with
+Figure 12-17.
+Example MC68030 Hardware Configuration with External Physical Cache

-External Physical Cache Normally, as soon as $\overline{AS}$ is asserted, circuit (C) immediately asserts the $\overline{STERM}$ signal to terminate the bus cycle, assuming that the cache will produce a valid hit later in the cycle.
-Circuit (C) also prevents the early termination from occurring from those cycles that access
+Normally, as soon as \overline{AS} is asserted, circuit (C) immediately asserts the \overline{STERM} signal to terminate the bus cycle, assuming that the cache will produce a valid hit later in the cycle.
 Circuit (C) also prevents the early termination from occurring from those cycles that access operands that are noncachable or had missed in the cache on the previous cycle (and have not already been retried).
-In this example, (C) prevents early termination of all CPU space accesses, all write cycles (assuming a writethrough cache is implemented), cycles with CIOUT asserted, and all cycles that missed in the cache on the previous cycle and were not accesses to noncachable locations.
-The flip-flop in (C) latches the termination condition of the current bus cycle at the rising edge of $\overline{AS}$ , and this status is used during the next cycle.
+In this example, (C) prevents early termination of all CPU space accesses, all write cycles (assuming a writethrough cache is implemented), cycles with $\overline{\text{CIOUT}}$ asserted, and all cycles that missed in the cache on the previous cycle and were not accesses to noncachable locations.
+The flip-flop in (C) latches the termination condition of the current bus cycle at the rising edge of $\overline{\text{AS}}$, and this status is used during the next cycle.
 Other conditions to suppress early termination may be included as required by a particular system, but propagation delays must be carefully considered in order that the output of (C) be valid before the rising edge of state S1 (see Equation 12-3 of Table 12-2).

-(UNABLE TO LOCATE ART) Figure 12-18.
+Figure 12-18.
 Example Early Termination Control Circuit

 The late termination circuit is formed by the gates (D) and (E).
-If the current cycle is accessing a cachable location, as determined by the output of (C), and a cache hit has not occurred (D), then the $\overline{\text{BERR}}$ and $\overline{\text{HALT}}$ signals are driven low (E).
+If the current cycle is accessing a cachable location, as determined by the output of (C), and a cache hit has not occurred (D), then the BERR and HALT signals are driven low (E).